isomerpages/mlaw-corp/_covid19/06-A-application-for-assessor.md

 | <b>31 March 2021</b> | -- Sale and puchase agreements with developers*
 | <b>31 May 2021</b> | -- Construction contracts or supply contracts, or any performance bond granted thereto <br>-- Options to purchase with developers

 \* The role of an Assessor in these cases is to determine whether the moratorium (i.e. temporary relief from legal and enforcement action) applies.
-An Assessor’s determination is no longer necessary after the expiry of the prescribed period, as the moratorium automatically lapses when the prescribed period expires. **Pending applications as at the deadline will be deemed withdrawn.** For the avoidance of doubt, pending applications include (i) Applications where the Registrar has not yet appointed an Assessor; and (ii) Applications where an Assessor has been appointed, but that Assessor has not yet made a determination.
+An Assessor’s determination is no longer necessary after the expiry of the prescribed period, as the moratorium automatically lapses when the prescribed period expires.

 <u>Important Note if You Are Seeking Rental Relief</u>